Latest posts by Natali Carrera (see all)

 That leads me to my next question.
 What should we know about opening night?

 We will begin our Christmas show the Monday before Thanksgiving (Nov.
 19).
 Our show runs every night from 6-10pm through New Year’s Eve.
+Those who want to learn a bit more about how everything works can show up at 5:40pm, where I will be giving a short talk about the hardware and software driving the show!

 What else would you like readers to know that I haven’t already asked?